ShenyiLu/practice.yelp/README.md

 To successfully execute the tests, **you will need to create** three additional directories:

 - `results` - This is where the test suite will save the results produced by your code.
 You must create this directory manually.
--  `input` - Download and unzip this directory from [http://www.cs.usfca.edu/~srollins/cs601/input.zip](http://www.cs.usfca.edu/~srollins/cs601/input.zip).
+-  `input` - Download and unzip the directory from [http://www.cs.usfca.edu/~srollins/cs601/input.zip](http://www.cs.usfca.edu/~srollins/cs601/input.zip).
 This directory contains all of the input files required by the test suite.
 Do not alter any of the files in this directory.
--  `output` - Download and unzip this directory from [http://www.cs.usfca.edu/~srollins/cs601/output.zip](http://www.cs.usfca.edu/~srollins/cs601/output.zip).
+-  `output` - Download and unzip the directory from [http://www.cs.usfca.edu/~srollins/cs601/output.zip](http://www.cs.usfca.edu/~srollins/cs601/output.zip).
 This directory contains the output that your results will be compared against.
 Do not alter any of the files in this directory.

 ### Requirements